nagerz/quantified_self/README.md

 "No meal with that ID."
 ```

-###### Adding a Recipe to a Meal
+##### Adding a Recipe to a Meal

-A logged in user can add a recipe item to an previously created meal by a `POST` request to the `/api/v1/meals/:meal_id/recipes` endpoint.
+A logged in user can add a recipe item to a previously created meal via a `POST` request to the `/api/v1/meals/:meal_id/recipes` endpoint.
 The request must contain a users API key, an existing meal id of a meal belonging to the user, and the name, calories, and url of a recipe.
-Recipe information can be retireved via a seperate endpoint.
+Recipe information can be retrieved via a separate endpoint.
 A successful request should match the format provided below.

 ``` HTTP
 POST /api/v1/foods